 This is the best long-term investment vehicle in 2023

 Investing for the long term requires a basic understanding of the historical returns of various asset classes and investment opportunities.
-There's no way to predict future returns, but looking at the history (and coherency across periods) is the best tool we got.
-In this article, we will make a comparison of the long-term average returns of the most popular investment vehicles.
+There's no way to predict future returns, but looking at the history (and consistency across periods) is the best tool we have.
+In this post, I will make a comparison of the long-term average returns of the most popular investment vehicles.

 Keeping savings in cash might be seen as "not investing", but nevertheless it's an option, and it's the default choice for a lot of people, who haven't had the chance to investigate other long-term investment vehicles.